Motorcycle Projects

 Harley Shovelhead

-The demand for Harley Shovelheads was always, and still is high.
+The demand for Harley Shovelheads was always high, and it still is.
 This makes good examples with original matching parts expensive.

-I've looked at and turned down a lot of Shovelhead project bikes.
+I've looked at and turned down a dozen or so Shovelhead project bikes.
 Owners always want top dollar and rarely negotiate, even with basket case projects!

 Ironhead Sportster